KEGANCP/School_District_Analysis/README.md

 The below images will show differences within our dataframes including all scores, compared to our dataframe with 9th grade scores from THS removed.
 * The only data affected in this dataframe is that specific to Thomas High School
 * Comparing THS scores you will notice another marginal difference within all of the average score and passing percentage columns
-* By removing the 9th grade scores, it has predominantly affect the schools scores negatively.
+* By removing the 9th grade scores, it has predominantly affected THS scores negatively.